boylede/Learning-Assembly-for-the-DCPU16/Lesson 1/learning_dcpu_assembly.md

 ## Comments
-Before we get to an example program, I want to mention comments.

 In code, it is often usefull to annotate things with comments so that others, and even future you, can understand what the goal of a given subroutine is.
 This is done in DCPU-Assembly using semi-colons.
 Everything on that line after the semi-colon is ignored by the compiler.

 ```